 |This weekly bulletin insert complements the curriculum published by the Department of Christian Education of the Orthodox Church in America.
 This and many other Christian Education resources are available at http://dce.oca.org.|

-The recent book, "Religion for Atheists" by Alain de Botton is subtitled "A Non-Believer's Guide to the Uses of Religion."
+The book "Religion for Atheists" by Alain de Botton is subtitled "A Non-Believer's Guide to the Uses of Religion."
 The author sees value in the forms and practices of various religions, but not in their content, which is faith and worship.

 So he proposes that many of those forms and practices should be retained, because they offer comfort and give structure to life.
 But, as an atheist, he says that their content should no longer be praise and worship of God.
 One example he offers is to create restaurants with tables at which people would sit with strangers and share a meal.
 Then they would discuss deep questions such as, "What do you fear?" and "Whom can you forgive?"
 This experience would retain two admirable forms: the shared meal of the Eucharist, and the cleansing ritual of confession of sins.
 But it would replace their religious content with secular content acceptable to non-believers.